Skip to content

 Apps are managed via sys.* functions called through the SQL proxy.
 Each app gets its own PostgreSQL schema.

 sys.create_app(schema_name, display_name, description) — Creates a new schema, grants role access, and inserts a registry entry in sys.apps.
-Returns the new app row as jsonb.
+When description is provided (non-empty after trim()), it is written to sys.app_metadata.app_description (the canonical location).
+Returns the new app row as jsonb with description derived from app_metadata.

-sys.update_app(schema_name, display_name, description) — Updates the display name and description.
-Returns the updated app row as jsonb.
+sys.update_app(schema_name, display_name, description) — Updates the display name on sys.apps and upserts/deletes sys.app_metadata.app_description: a NULL or whitespace-only description removes the metadata row, otherwise the trimmed value is upserted.
+Returns the updated app row as jsonb with description reflecting the post-update state.

 sys.rename_app(old_name, new_name) — Renames the schema via ALTER SCHEMA and updates schema_name in sys.apps, sys.table_metadata, sys.app_metadata, sys.column_metadata, sys.field_options, and sys.pages.
 Same validation as create_app (lowercase [a-z][a-z0-9_]*, no reserved names/prefixes).
 No-op if old == new.
 Returns the updated app row as jsonb.